digital-asset/ex-secure-daml-infra/Documentation/README.md

 to public social media Identity services, including Google, Facebook, LinkedIn, etc.

 We do not attempt to demonstrate complex DAML workflows as these are covered in other Reference Applications.
-We also use a single PostgresQL database as the peristence tier.
+We also use a single PostgresQL database as the persistence tier.
 This can be replaced with a full Distributed Ledger implementation but that is not covered in this sample.

 ## Disclaimer